[ Swiss Flag ]

 The department of justice provides a number of publications related to marriage, including one about names.

-A: Please see www.jungfrau.ch and www.jungfraubahn.ch for general information about the region and the cog railway.
+A10: Please see www.jungfrau.ch for general information about the region and the cog railway.

 Use the website of the Swiss railroad for time table information (Type "Lauterbrunnen" as "From:" and "Kleine Scheidegg" or "Jungfraujoch" as "To:")

-A: Switzerland is not part of the European Union and therefore the Euro (EUR) is not an official currency in our country.
+A12: Switzerland is not part of the European Union and therefore the Euro (EUR) is not an official currency in our country.
 It is widely accepted but you cannot count on the fact that a particular hotel or shop will accept Euro.
 However, you can exchange Euro (EUR) for Swiss Francs (CHF) and vice-a-versa at every bank, at the airports and at most railway stations.
-You may also get Euro at some post offices with your postcard or from most cash machines, in Switzerland often known as "bancomat".
+You may also get Euro at some post offices with your postcard or from most cash machines (ATM) - in Switzerland known as "bancomat" - with your credit card (Mastercard and Visa).

 At the same time, Zürich got new area codes.
 For historic reasons, Zürich had the area code 01, whereas all other areas have a 3 digits area code.
 Zürich got the area codes 043 and 044.